 Before the Helping Hands event:

-During Helping Hands event:
+During the Helping Hands event:

 At a ratio of three team members to one hand, everyone is given the over-arching challenges to complete: